 Every home must have an Energy Performance Certificate (EPC) when it is built, sold or rented – this gives the property an energy efficiency rating from A or 100 (most efficient) to G or 0 (least efficient) and is valid for 10 years.

-New-build homes will also have a Predicted Energy Assessment (PEA) before they are finished – if you buy through our partner housebuilders, the property could be eligible for a Green Home Mortgage.
-The PEA will provide you with a predicted energy efficiency rating, which you’ll need to confirm this mortgage.
+New-build homes will have a Predicted Energy Assessment (PEA) before they’re finished.
+This will give you a predicted energy efficiency rating, which you’ll need to confirm this mortgage.

 You can still consider our full range of mortgages, whether or not your home is eligible.